-Automated testing is, well, automated.
-This differs from manual testing where a human being is responsible for single-handedly testing the functionality of the software in the way a user would.
-Because automated testing is done through an automation tool, so more time can be spent on higher value tasks, such as exploratory tests while automating time-consuming tests, such as regression tests.
-While you do need spend time maintaining test scripts while increasing overall test coverage.
+The fundamental difference between manual and automated testing is straightforward.
+With manual testing, a human is responsible for single-handedly testing the functionality of the software in the way a user would.
+Automated testing is done through an automation tool, so more time can be spent on higher value tasks, such as exploratory tests while automating time-consuming tests, such as regression tests.
+While you do need spend time maintaining test scripts overall, you will increase your test coverage and scalability.

-The benefit of manual testing is that it allows a human mind to draw insights from a test that might otherwise be missed by an automated testing program.
-Automated testing is well-suited for large projects; projects that require testing the same areas over and over; and projects that have already been through an initial manual testing process.
+The benefit of manual testing is that it allows a human mind to draw insights from a test that might otherwise be missed by test automation.
+Automated testing is well-suited for large projects, projects that require testing the same areas over and over, and projects that have already been through an initial manual testing process.
 For more details on which tests you should automate, see here.

 Implementing a Test Automation Strategy